llmodelcitizen/container-multiplexer/README.md

 ### Apple Silicon

 On Apple Silicon Macs, Docker builds native `linux/arm64` images by default.
-That is the fastest local path, and the commands above work as-is.
+That avoids Intel/AMD64 emulation, so local builds and containers are usually faster, and the commands above work as-is.

 If you specifically need Intel/AMD64 images, use `--platform linux/amd64` consistently: